 On your way to Venice, stop in Verona, home of Shakespeare's Romeo and Juliet.
 You can see the home of Juliet’s family, and even the balcony where she called out for Romeo in Shakespeare’s play.

-Arrive in Venice
+Arrive in Venice region

-Continue on to Venice, once a huge naval power and now a major tourist spot.
+Continue on towards Venice, once a huge naval power and now a major tourist spot.
 Venice is amazing.
 The one-of-a-kind canals have to be seen to be appreciated.
 See the gondolas, browse the shops, eat the gelato.
 At night you'll be hanging out in nearby Lido di Jesolo, a beachside area with lots of fun nightlife, good restaurants, and the hotel you'll be sleeping in.

 Get to know the other travelers in your group over tonight's included dinner.